junmeng6025/ros_tutorial/README.md

 cd back to `catkin_ws`, run `$ catkin build` to generalize files for ROS communications.

 ## 1) Write your first node: a publisher
-In this Tutorial we learn to write the node in both Python and C++.
+In this Tutorial we will get familiar with the `topic` mechanism.
+We will learn to write the node in both Python and C++.
 *Here we created the package named `learning_topic` instead of `robot_motion_ctrl` above.*
 Under the package folder `/learning_topic` we have the folder `/scripts` containing the .py scripts and the folder `/src` containing .cpp scripts.